xfxdev/xlog/README.md

 os.MkdirAll(filepath.Dir(logfilePath), os.ModePerm)
 ~~~
 Also, you can give a empty path to NewW2FileListener(""), this will create log file by simple rule. for example:
-If your app current path is 'a/b/c', and your app name is 'test.go'
+If your app current path is 'a/b/c', and your app name is 'testapp'
-Then the log file will be 'a/b/c/log/test_2016_01_01.log'
+Then the log file will be 'a/b/c/log/testapp_2016_01_01.log'
 ~~~
 w2f, err := xlog.NewW2FileListener("")  // create log file at : 'a/b/c/log/test_2016_01_01.log'
 if err != nil {